It's a fantastic time to be a gamer — when it comes to platform choice, there have never been more options available.

-If you plan on only using your Nintendo Switch in handheld mode, you can also choose the Nintendo Switch Lite.
-It lacks the television docking support of the standard system, but features a smaller size and a slightly better battery life than the console that launched in 2019.
-It's compatible out of the box with nearly every Nintendo Switch game, as well, and is perfect for Pokémon Sword and Shield.
+Why we picked the Nintendo Switch Lite: If you plan on only using your Nintendo Switch in handheld mode, the Nintendo Switch Lite makes for a great option at a slightly lower price point.
+It lacks the television docking support of the standard system but features a smaller size and a slightly better battery life than the updated Switch console that launched last year.
+It's compatible out of the box with nearly every Nintendo Switch game, as well, and is perfect for games like Pokémon Sword and Shield.

 SNES Classic Edition

-The best gaming console for retro games
+The best retro game console

 Who it's for: Nintendo fans old and new, and those who grew up with video games.

-The 16-bit era saw Nintendo at the peak of its creativity, releasing popular, acclaimed games like The Legend of Zelda: A Link to the Past and Super Metroid alongside cult hits like Earthbound.
-Third-party companies didn't take a backseat, with Square Enix’ Final Fantasy VI and Konami's Super Castlevania IV among the best games of the entire decade.
+Why we picked the SNES Classic Edition: The 16-bit era saw Nintendo at the peak of its creativity, releasing popular, acclaimed games like The Legend of Zelda: A Link to the Past *and *Super Metroid alongside cult hits like Earthbound.
+Third-party companies didn't take a backseat, with Square Enix's Final Fantasy VI and Konami's Super Castlevania IV among the best games of all time.